Unsupervised nonparametric detection of unknown objects in noisy images based on percolation theory: Object detection

 We either observe a blank white screen with accidental noise or there is an actual object in the blurred picture.
 In this section, we propose an algorithm to make a decision on which of the two possibilities is true.
 This algorithm is a statistical testing procedure.
 It is designed to solve the question of testing $H_0:\, I_{ij}=0\,\, \mbox{for all}\,\, 1 \leq i, j \leq N$ versus $H_1:\, I_{ij} = 1 \,\,\mbox{for some}\,\, i, j$.

 Let us choose $\alpha (N) \in (0, 1)$ - the \emph{probability of false detection} of an object.
 More formally, $\alpha (N)$ is the maximal probability that the algorithm finishes its work with the decision that there was an object in the picture, while in fact there was just noise.
 In statistical terminology, $\alpha (N)$ is the probability of an error of the first kind.
 We allow $\alpha$ to depend on $N$; $\alpha(N)$ is connected with complexity (and expected working time) of our randomized algorithm.

 Since in our method it is crucial to observe some kind of percolation in the picture (at least within the image), the image has to be "not too small" in order to be detectable by the algorithm: one can't observe anything percolation-alike on just a few pixels.
 We will use percolation theory to determine how "large" precisely the object has to be in order to be detectable.
-Some size assumption has to be present in any detection problem: for example, it is hopeless to detect a single point object on a very large screen even in the case of a moderate noise.
+Some size assumption has to be present in any detection problem, though: for example, it is mathematically hopeless to detect a single point on a very large screen even in the case of a moderate noise.
+We proceed with the following weak assumption about the object's interior part:

-For an easy start, we make the following (way too strong) largeness assumptions about the object of interest: